Chalti Ka Naam Gaadi: Plot

 Later, Renu calls the garage asking for help with her car and assuring she will pay back her fees.
 Manmohan refuses to go to her house, fearing that he will be recognized by Renu's servant and will get into trouble; Jagmohan decides to go.
 Jagmohan meets Sheela in Renu's house and the two start talking.
 Jagmohan is, however, afraid of women.
 He gets nervous because Sheela is around and cannot repair the car.
 After Jagmohan takes off (not before drinking 10 glasses of water due to anxiety), Renu decides to call Manmohan.
 Meanwhile, Renu's father is approached by Raja Hardayal Singh, who wants to get his younger brother married to Renu.
 Renu's father decides to talk to Renu about this, not knowing that Raja Hardayal and his brother are crooks – Manmohan saw Raja Hardayal's brother dump the corpse.

 As Renu is falling for Manmohan and the crooks desperately want her inheritance, Renu and Manmohan are captured by Hardayal's men.
 In captivity, they meet Kamini, the woman whose photo Renu had found in Brijmohan's room.
 Brijmohan and Kamini were in love, but she was married off to Raja Hardayal.
 Brijmohan is under the impression that she dumped him for a richer man; as a result, he decides that he never wants to associate with women again.
 Kamini tries to free Renu and Manmohan, but a guard enters.
-Kamini, however, is able to escape and goes looking for Brijmohan.
+Kamini, however, can escape and goes looking for Brijmohan.
 Meanwhile, Raja Hardyal Singh captures Renu's father and forces him to get Renu married to his brother, threatening to kill Manmohan if he doesn't.
 Before Raja Hardayal Singh has his way, Brijmohan is brought to the scene by Kamini.
 Brijmohan, who is a boxing champion, fights Raja Hardyal Singh's men with the help of his two brothers.
 In the end, Brijmohan and his brothers are victorious.
 Manmohan and Renu decide to get married.
 So do Brijmohan and Kamini, and Jagmohan and Sheila.